"Heart Disease...Let's Defeat, Keep A Healthy Heart Beat"

 Holter Monitoring: This 24 to 48 hour test records the heart rhythm over a period of time.
 While the test is being conducted, the patient keeps a diary of activities so that it can be matched to any unusual activity in the heart.

 Echocardiography: An Ultrasound test used to assess the function of the heart.
-An Echocardiogram can examine the heart muscle, heart valves and blood flow through the heart.
+An Echocardiogram examines the heart muscle, heart valves and blood flow through the heart.

 Stress Testing: This type of test provides information on how well your heart works when physically stressed.
 Stress testing assists your physician in diagnosing coronary (heart) disease, assessing response to current treatment and/or monitoring disease progression.
 All stress tests are personally supervised by a cardiologist.

-We are very pleased to offer this services to the community.
-It is our goal to empower our patients with the knowledge, confidence and desire to reach and maintain improved fitness and a healthy lifestyle.
+We are very pleased to offer this services to the community comprehensive cardiac packages and other preventive health checks at reasonable rates with a goal to empower our patients with the knowledge, confidence and desire to reach and maintain improved fitness and a healthy lifestyle.

 We assure you of world-class services, within your budget range!